skillcenter/skill-center/content/contact_thanks.md

 ---
-title: "Thanks for Contacting Us"
+title: Thanks for Contacting Us
-subtitle: ""
+subtitle: ''
-date: 2018-05-12T13:38:38+10:00
+date: 2018-05-12 03:38:38 +0000
 images: []
-tags: ""
+tags: ''
-draft: false

 ---
 Thanks for touching base with us.
-Someone from **Alpha** *Church* will be in touch soon.
+Someone from **Skill** _Center_ will be in touch soon.